G4 (American TV network): Slow closure and carriage removals

-2020-2022: Revival
+2020–2022: Revival

 Pre-launch and B4G4

-Victory Studios, former home of TMZ and Extra, circa 2007.
+Victory Studios, former home of TMZ and Extra, c.
+2007.
 It was renovated to serve as the home of the G4 revival.

 On July 24, 2020, G4's Twitter accounts for Attack of The Show and X-play, were reactivated to post a teaser video announcing a revival of the network slated for 2021.
 The teaser was released during "Comic-Con@Home", a virtual streaming edition of San Diego Comic-Con.
 G4's website was reopened with a playable game of Pong which, if won, redirected to a mailing list to sign up for updates and a free shirt promo code.
 The campaign was in-reference to the network's original launch in 2002 and their shutdown in 2014.
 Comcast would transfer operations of G4 from NBCUniversal to its Spectacor division (former owners of the now-defunct PRISM regional premium cable television channel).

 On August 12, 2020, Olivia Munn, the former co-host of Attack of the Show!, was reportedly in final talks for a multi-year deal with G4.

 On September 4, 2020, the official G4 YouTube channel uploaded a video featuring former X-Play host Adam Sessler as one of his fictional characters, Crazy Adam, asking for fans to submit applications to become a G4 host or simply nominate their favorite personalities with the hashtag, #G4NeedsTalent.

 On November 16, 2020, G4 announced A Very Special G4 Holiday Reunion Special, a scripted special hosted by Ron Funches featuring interviews with Kevin Pereira, Olivia Munn, Adam Sessler, Morgan Webb, Kristin Adams, and Blair Herter.
 The special premiered on November 24 on Twitch and YouTube; Syfy would also air the special on November 27.
 At the special's end, wrestler Xavier "King" Woods / Austin Creed would be the first newly announced host for G4's relaunch, after beginning a campaign on Twitter to become a G4 personality in August 2020.
 On the same day of the special's premiere, G4 launched Gravython, a charity drive that would be raising funds for a variety of community partners.